-Correct arrangement of work area: It is necessary that the work area is properly arranged to enable a computer user maintain the right sitting posture while working or looking at the computer.
+Arrange the work area properly for comfort: It is necessary that the work area is properly arranged to enable a computer user maintain the right sitting posture while working or looking at the computer.
 The computer screen should be positioned in such a way that the eyes look downwards at it from a comfortable distance (usually about 50 – 100cm for most people).
 The screen should be faced away from light reflections to avoid glare.
 The material the user is looking at while typing should be placed above the level of the keyboard and below the monitor.
 It can also be placed beside the monitor using a document holder, this prevents the constant moving of the head and the eyes from the document to the screen.
 The chair should be adjusted such that the feet rest flat on the floor and the table at a level that is comfortable for the user.

-Rest: Rest relieves the eyes of the many symptoms that may arise as a result of computer use.
-Applying the 20:20:20 rule can help the eyes get some rest during extended computer use.
+Take breaks: This can help prevent or relieve many symptoms that may arise as a result of computer use.
+One way to do that is to apply the 20:20:20 rule.
 The 20:20:20 rule recommends that for every 20 minutes of computer use, you should take 20 seconds breaks and look at something else at about a distance of 20 feet away from you.
-Taking breaks to stretch the legs, arms, neck and shoulder can help prevent muscle spasm and cramps.
+Also taking a 5-minute break every hour to stretch the legs, arms, neck and shoulder can help prevent muscle spasm and cramps.

 Get treatment for underlying eye conditions: Treatment depends on the eye problem causing or contributing to the computer vision syndrome.
 It usually involves one or more of the following: